-I truly enjoyed this class.
+I genuinely enjoyed this class.
 Dr. Yi made everything easy to understand and was extremely professional and organized.
-The textbook by Roblyer and Hughes is supposedly the “go-to manual” for Instructional Technology and I can see why.
+The textbook by Roblyer and Hughes is the “go-to manual” for Instructional Technology, and I can see why.
 It is packed with great ideas, strategies, and exemplar lessons plans.
 All of these are critical to an instructional technology professional.
 Taking this course has served as professional development and certainly has raised the bar regarding my content knowledge as it relates to instructional technology.
 I have always considered myself a high achiever regarding technology due to my background and work experience, but this course really helped focus on where I can make improvements in my teaching regarding instructional technology.

 Some new concepts that I learned about over the course of this class are culturally responsive pedagogy and the LoTi framework.
 Now that I am more familiar with both, I agree 100% that they are both important aspects of an engaged learner.
 As a teacher, there is not a much higher goal that you can have than to have an engaged student.
 By far, learning so much new knowledge was my favorite aspect of the course.
 I will now always be able to assess my lesson and activities in a new and improved way.

 Roblyer, M.D., & Hughes, J. E. (2019).
 Integrating Educational Technology into Teaching: Transforming Learning Across Disciplines.
 Pearson.
 (Original work published 2010)